filipnet/gardencontrol/README.md

 ### PLUGIN REQUIREMENTS

 - node-red-contrib-schedex
-- node-red-contrib-telegrambot
+- node-red-contrib-telegrambot (optional if you would like to get status messages)

 ### NODE-RED FLOW

 Node-RED works with so-called flows, which can be imported and exported.
-An example of a flow can be found in flows.json in the github repository.
+An example of a flow can be found in **flows.json** in the github repository.

 ### MQTT TOPICS